v-makarovskyi/portfolio_react/README.md

-My personal portfolio created with React Js.
+# My personal portfolio created with React Js.

-The site contains some of my projects on GitHub, as well as technical skills and a resume in PDF format (download functionality is present).
+## The site contains some of my projects on GitHub, as well as technical skills and a resume in PDF format (download functionality is present).

-This project was developed using:
+### This project was developed using:
-React.js
+- React.js
-Node.js
+- Node.js
-Express.js
+- Express.js
-CSS3
+- CSS3
-VsCode
+- VsCode
-Vercel
+- Vercel

+## Features
+**📖 Multi-Page Layout**

+**🎨 Styled with React-Bootstrap and Css with easy to customize colors**

+**📱 Fully Responsive**